HitarthMahadevia/CaptionCraft/README.md

 To use CaptionCraft, please contact the project owner to obtain the complete source code.

 ## Contact
-For inquiries and access to the source code, please contact Hitarth Hitn Mahadevia at mahadeviahitarthhiten@gmail.com.
+For inquiries and access to the source code, please contact Hitarth Hiten Mahadevia at mahadeviahitarthhiten@gmail.com.